How to get first clients as a startup

 No clear point of contact

-If your client has to discuss project details with a multitude of different people, it can lead to conflicting communication and all kinds of misunderstandings.
+If your client has to discuss project details with a multitude of people, it can lead to conflicting communication and misunderstandings.
 For you, it means two things: revisions and the loss of a client.

 Overcomplication

 Sometimes, agencies convey so much professional slang when discussing technical details with the clients that it starts looking completely cryptic to them.
-Regardless of whether it is done unintentionally or to disclaim responsibility and cover-up mistakes, complicated tech talk will intimidate your clients to the extent that they decide to find another agency.
+Whether it is done unintentionally or to disclaim responsibility and cover up mistakes, complicated tech talk will intimidate your clients to the extent that they decide to find another agency.

 Not every failure causes clients to leave.
 After all, if there was no place for tolerance and second chances in business, young companies and startups would disappear immediately after entering the market.